Authored by the expert who managed and guided the team behind the Australia Property Pack

 Do tenants prefer furnished or unfurnished in Australia?

-In Australia, approximately 80% of long-term tenants prefer unfurnished rentals, while only about 20% actively seek furnished apartments.
+In Australia, about 80% to 90% of long-term tenants usually prefer unfurnished rentals, while about 10% to 20% prefer furnished rentals in CBD, university, hospital and expat areas.

 Which amenities increase rent the most in Australia?

-The top five amenities that increase rent the most in Australia are air conditioning, secure parking, in-unit laundry, a balcony or outdoor space, and pet-friendly policies.
+The top five amenities that increase rent in Australia are air conditioning, secure parking, outdoor space, a dishwasher with internal laundry, and a pet-friendly policy.

 In our property pack covering the real estate market in Australia, we cover what are the best investments a landlord can make.